yardinternet/plugin-yard-deepl/readme.txt

 Tags: deepl, translating, secure
 Tested up to: 6.7.1

-This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your Deepl API-key.
+This plugin registers secure API endpoints that allow you to request translations directly from DeepL without exposing your DeepL API-key.

 == Description ==